Operator of Eddie Bauer stores in the US and Canada files for bankruptcy

 Most of the outfitter’s locations will remain open while the company looks for a buyer.
 But if that process fails, Eddie Bauer shops in the US and Canada operated by the LLC could close, the company noted.
 The company couldn’t say when individual stores may close, a spokesperson told CNN over email.

-“While the leadership team at Catalyst was able to make significant strides in the brand, including rapid improvements in product development and marketing, those changes could not be implemented fast enough to fully address the challenges created over several years,” Marc Rosen, the chief executive of Catalyst Brands, which owns the Eddie Bauer brand, in a statement.
+“While the leadership team at Catalyst was able to make significant strides in the brand, including rapid improvements in product development and marketing, those changes could not be implemented fast enough to fully address the challenges created over several years,” Marc Rosen, the chief executive of Catalyst Brands, which licenses the rights to operate Eddie Bauer stores in the US and Canada, in a statement.

 This is the third bankruptcy for the more than 100-year-old company, following a Chapter 11 filing in 2003 and six years later, because of the 2008 financial crisis.

 Eddie Bauer stores outside of the US and Canada will remain open because they are operated by other licensees, the company said in a press release.
-The company’s online sales and wholesale operations will transition to a different firm called Outdoor 5 LLC, allowing e-commerce to remain available.
+The company’s online sales and wholesale operations transitioned to a different firm called Outdoor 5 LLC, allowing e-commerce to remain available.

 The brand isn’t the first major retailer to file for bankruptcy so far this year.
 Saks Global filed for bankruptcy in January amid a broader luxury market slump and under high debt loads from buying its luxury rival, Neiman Marcus.